rfortherestofus/blog/typst-blog-post/typst-blog-post.md

 }
 ```

 The code now uses the show rule with function with the parameter `heading_properties`.
 The line `show heading: it =>` defines what Typst calls an [unnamed function](https://typst.app/docs/reference/foundations/function/#unnamed).
 The `it` here is the function’s parameter.
-Within the function, we begin by defining the sizes in what Typst calls a [dictionary](https://typst.app/docs/reference/foundations/dictionary/) (kind of like a named list in R TODO check if this is right):
+Within the function, we begin by defining the sizes in what Typst calls a [dictionary](https://typst.app/docs/reference/foundations/dictionary/):

 ``` typ
 let sizes = (